-Avoid caffeine for at least a couple of hours before your treatment.
-Caffeine is a nervous system stimulant, which can directly counteract the effects of an acupuncture treatment.
+Avoid caffeine (coffee, tea, energy drinks) for at least a couple of hours before your treatment.
+Caffeine is a nervous system stimulant, which can directly counteract the effects of acupuncture treatment.
 Coffee also has a dehydrating effect on the body, so it is a good idea to avoid coffee after acupuncture as well.
 We recommend increasing your water intake.

 Can you drink alcohol before acupuncture?

-Do not drink alcohol before an acupuncture treatment.
+Do not drink alcohol in the 24 hours before an acupuncture treatment.
 It is also advisable to avoid or reduce alcohol consumption for the rest of the day following an acupuncture treatment.
 Some people find that they are more sensitive to or have negative reactions to alcohol following acupuncture.